Liam2032/GCE-Live-Billing-Tracker/README.md

 <br/>
 ### Install:
 ```
-1. Add following metadata key to your instance:<br/>
+1. Add following metadata key to your instance:
-Key: shutdown-script, Value: sudo dir-of-file/gceshutdown.sh<br/>
+Key: shutdown-script
-(where dir-of-file is full working directory of gceshutdown.sh)<br/>
+Value: sudo dir-of-file/gceshutdown.sh
-(information on how to do this here: https://cloud.google.com/compute/docs/shutdownscript)
+(where dir-of-file is full working directory of gceshutdown.sh, information on how to do this here: https://cloud.google.com/compute/docs/shutdownscript)

 2. Run gcecost.sh script and follow prompts